An Inch of Space…. Is Worth A Thousand Pieces of Gold

 A dedicated and hard-working housewife, she knows where everything is and where, and how, it should be stored.

-All day she is busy, active and fully engaged with the space.
-She does the laundry – hanging on the washing on bamboo poles – and cooking, and cleaning and tidying.
+She does all the laundry – hanging on the washing on bamboo poles – and cooking, and cleaning and tidying.

 This is her domain.
 And it is immaculate.

-To help solve the problem of storage she uses up all available space: above cupboards and below the sewing machine, under the sofa and beds.
-And yet, the place does not look cluttered or packed.
+To help solve the problem of storage she cleverly uses up all available space: above cupboards and below the sewing machine, under the sofa and beds.

 Everything is wrapped up to protect it from humidity and mould.